 Most of the time, the cause of the condition is unknown, however, the following factors may raise an individual’s risk of developing it:

 There have been a few reports about a possible connection between brain tumors and the radiofrequency energy emitted by mobile phones.
 For instance, the WHO promotes the use of a hands-free headset and recommends limiting cell phone use for both children and adults.

 According to research, dietary N-nitroso compounds may raise the risk of both childhood and adult brain tumors.
 These compounds are formed in the human body from nitrates or nitrites found in some cigarette smoke, cured meats, and cosmetics.

 A few studies have established an association between head trauma and this condition.
 Additionally, a history of seizures has long been associated with brain tumors.

 Previous treatment to the head or brain with ionizing radiation has shown to be a risk factor for this condition.

-An estimated 5 percent of brain tumors may be associated with hereditary genetic factors, including neurofibromatosis, Li-Fraumeni syndrome, tuberous sclerosis (a rare multisystem genetic disease which causes benign tumors to grow in the brain), nevoid basal cell carcinoma syndrome (also referred as basal-cell nevus syndrome), von Hippel-Lindau disease, and Turcot syndrome.
+An estimated 5 percent of brain tumors may be associated with hereditary genetic factors, including neurofibromatosis, Li-Fraumeni syndrome, tuberous sclerosis (a rare multisystem genetic disease that causes benign tumors to grow in the brain), nevoid basal cell carcinoma syndrome (also referred to as basal-cell nevus syndrome), von Hippel-Lindau disease, and Turcot syndrome.

 Exposure to pesticides, solvents, rubber, oil products, or vinyl chloride may substantially increase the risk of developing the condition.